Thursday, September 13, 2012

 "Son, there's two kinds of dads; those who pick themselves up, and those who knock themselves down.
 See, son, for a boy to amount to sumpm he needs a game plan.
 Now, your dear old dad had no game plan--had none cause he hadn't a clue.
 Git a clue, kid: Git yourself to college, so you don't end up a nuttn like your father."

-Boy, that sure hit home; not only was my father the unhappiest person I knew, he hit me every time I came home.
+Boy, that sure hit home; not only was my father the unhappiest person I knew, he hit me every time he came home from the plant.
 That was that, then; though I wasn't about to give up on freedom, I was determined to make a sumpm of myself.

 Years later, in high school, I visited my sister in college.
 What a shocker; teenagers from every backyard in america, every tongue true to the yard dirt stuck there.
 Sumpm, how I fit right in.
 "Wrong" my sister said, "In college we speak something called "proper English."